 - Two letters of recommendation attesting to the applicant's personal and artistic strengths.
 These individuals should be conversant with the applicant's work and may include professionals who are practicing or teaching in the field of photography as well as arts professionals in general.

-- TOEFL Scores if English is not your first language.
+- TOEFL/IELTS Scores if English is not your first language.

-Prospective students must be at an advanced level in photography or have demonstrated a strong background in the visual arts and media to apply to a One-Year Certificate Program.
+Applicants must be at an advanced level in photography or have demonstrated a strong background in the visual arts and media to apply to a One-Year Certificate program.
+Applicants must have a high school diploma or acceptable equivalent by the time of the program start date.

-Acceptance of admission to the One-Year Certificate Programs must be received in writing, via email will be accepted, by the date specified on the Letter of Acceptance and must be accompanied by a nonrefundable tuition deposit of $500 (USD).
+Acceptance of admission to the One-Year Certificate programs must be received by the date specified on the Letter of Acceptance and must be accompanied by a nonrefundable tuition deposit of $500 (USD).
 Make deposit payable to International Center of Photography, in the form of cash, credit card, bank wire transfer, U.S. money order, or U.S. cashier's check, issued from or authorized by a U.S. branch bank.
 The deposit reserves the student's place in his or her program of acceptance and will be applied to the fall term Tuition Invoice.

 Tuition & Costs